Answering Your Frequently Asked Questions

 Where did you learn cake decorating and baking?

-I’m self taught!
-I love all things cake related and I love to experiment.
+I learned from other cake experts!
+I’ve watched tons of videos, taken loads of courses, watched my Mom’s wedding business partner growing up, and practiced and experimented for countless hours.
+I love all things cake-related and I love to experiment.
 Sometimes those experiments work and sometimes they don’t, but I always learn something.

-You can read more about my journey in cake decorating on my about page here: About Me
+You can read more about my journey in cake decorating and baking on my about page here: About Me

 Blogging Questions: